rikiginqo/qliksense-services-monitoring/README.md

 ---

-*This script is provided as a tool for proactive QlikSense service management and should be used responsibly.
+*Disclaimer: This script was created using ChatGPT assistance and is provided as a tool for proactive QlikSense service management and should be used responsibly.
 Any service-related actions should be performed with caution and in accordance with your organization's policies and procedures.*